Nobody ever says, “I want to be a pool guy when I grow up.”

 Survive and Thrive (2010-2013)

-Despite the wallowing economy of the post-recession years, River Pools managed to experience incredible growth.
-Specifically, it was their focus on internet marketing that made the biggest waves for the company.
+Despite the floundering economy of the post-recession years, River Pools experienced incredible growth.
+Their focus on internet marketing made the biggest waves for the company.
 With an intense goal of “creating the most educational fiberglass pool website in the world,” the company started getting more traffic, leads, and sales than ever before.

-Interestingly enough, people outside of the swimming pool arena started to take note of River Pools’ innovative approach as well, and in January 2013, the company was featured on the cover of the small business section of the New York Times.
+People outside of the swimming pool arena started to take note of River Pools’ innovative approach as well.
+Pool & Spas News listed River Pools in the Top 50 Pool Builders in America for 2012, and in January 2013, the company was featured on the cover of the small business section of the New York Times.

 From Installer to Manufacturer (2014-2015)